Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Having an effective study space is important for any student, but especially so for an online student.
 Not only do you write your papers and study your material in this room, but you take your classes and interact with your virtual peers in this room.
 Make sure that the flow of the room helps maintain your focus and does not encourage distraction.
 Ensure that the background of your webcam is professional and there isn’t anything you don’t want your whole class seeing.
 And most importantly, keep it clean!

 Keeping it clean can be one of the most difficult factors to maintain, especially if you are not a naturally orderly person.
 But it’s a good idea to clean off your workspace before you begin working every day.
 You’ll feel better through the whole day and find it easier to get work done.
-A 2019 Harvard Business Report study found that workers who cleaned their workspace were “better able to focus and process information, and their productivity increased.”

 3. Find accountability partners